Project-MONAI/tutorials/auto3dseg/tasks/msd/Task09_Spleen/README.md

 # MSD Dataset Task09 Spleen

-This repository provides a benmarking guide and recipe to train the template algorithms, validation performance, and is tested and maintained by NVIDIA.
+This repository provides a benchmarking guide and recipe to train the template algorithms, and validation performance, and is tested and maintained by NVIDIA.

 ## Task Overview

-The task is the volumetric (3D) segmentation of the spleen from CT image.
-The segmentation of spleen is formulated as the voxel-wise 2-class classification.
+The task is the volumetric (3D) segmentation of the spleen from a CT image.
+The segmentation of the spleen is formulated as the voxel-wise 2-class classification.
 Each voxel is predicted as either foreground (spleen) or background.
 And the model is optimized with both Dice loss and Cross Entropy loss between the predicted mask and ground truth segmentation.
 The dataset is from the 2018 MICCAI challenge [Medical Image Segmentation (MSD)](http://medicaldecathlon.com/).

 - Target:
     1. spleen